-Seth A. Custer, PhD Department Head
+Seth A. Custer, PhD

-Neither a major nor a minor is offered in Music Theory or Music Technology.
-Courses are offered in this department for students who must complete the requirements for a Bachelor of Music degree or a Bachelor of Science degree in Music Education.
+The Department offers a major in Composition.
+Courses are offered in this department for students who must complete the requirements for a Bachelor of Arts or Bachelor of Science degree in music, Bachelor of Music degree or a Bachelor of Music Education degree.
 Courses are also available as general electives.